Bill Mateja is a partner in the White Collar Defense and Corporate Investigations Practice Group in the firm's Dallas office.

 - "Supreme Court Strikes Down Federal Sports Gambling Law," May 16, 2018

-- Speaker, "Discovery in Federal Criminal Cases and The Travel Act," Federal White Collar Crime Seminar, Fort Worth, TX, October 5, 2018
+- Speaker, "Discovery in Federal Criminal Cases and The Travel Act," Federal White Collar Crime Seminar, Fort Worth, Texas, October 5, 2018

 - Moderator, "Winning In The Courtroom - A Conversation With Dan Cogdell," Dallas Bar Association Trial Skills Section, December 15, 2017

-- Co-Presenter, "Better to Give Than to Receive: Prosecuting and Defending Bribery and Corruption Cases Post-McDonnell," American Bar Association's Southeastern White Collar Crime Institute, GA September 7, 2017
+- Co-Presenter, "Better to Give Than to Receive: Prosecuting and Defending Bribery and Corruption Cases Post-McDonnell," American Bar Association's Southeastern White Collar Crime Institute, Braselton, Georgia, September 7, 2017

 - "Healthcare Fraud Update," ABA White Collar Crime North Texas Subregional Event, February 10, 2017

-- "Internal Investigations: Best Practices for Preparing for and Responding to Potential Claims," EBEC National Event, Fort Worth, TX, November 10, 2016
+- "Internal Investigations: Best Practices for Preparing for and Responding to Potential Claims," EBEC National Event, Fort Worth, Texas, November 10, 2016

-- "Healthcare Fraud in Payments – An Open Payments & Fraud and Abuse 2016 Mid-Year Review," IMS Health U.S. Transparency Conference; Morristown, NJ, October 6, 2016
+- "Healthcare Fraud in Payments – An Open Payments & Fraud and Abuse 2016 Mid-Year Review," IMS Health U.S. Transparency Conference, Morristown, New Jersey, October 6, 2016

-- "Internal Investigations: Best Practices for Preparing for and Responding to Potential Claims," EBEC National Event, Denver, CO, September 28, 2016
+- "Internal Investigations: Best Practices for Preparing for and Responding to Potential Claims," EBEC National Event, Denver, Colorado, September 28, 2016

 - "Evolution of the Dallas-Ft.
-Worth White Collar Bar as Told by Its Founders," ABA White Collar Crime North Texas Subregional Event, September 16, 2016
+Worth White Collar Bar as Told by Its Founders," ABA White Collar Crime North Texas Subregional Event, Dallas, Texas, September 16, 2016

-- "From Subpoenas to Search Warrants: What Corporate GCs Need to Know About Criminal Investigations," GC Netweavers; Dallas, TX, September 15, 2016
+- "From Subpoenas to Search Warrants: What Corporate GCs Need to Know About Criminal Investigations," GC Netweavers, Dallas, Texas, September 15, 2016

-- "Parallel Proceedings: What Civil Defense Counsel Need To Know About Title 18 And Other Criminal Law Issues," TADC Winter Seminar; Telluride, CO, January 28, 2016
+- "Parallel Proceedings: What Civil Defense Counsel Need To Know About Title 18 And Other Criminal Law Issues," TADC Winter Seminar, Telluride, Colorado, January 28, 2016

-- "What Civil Lawyers Need To Know About Criminal Law," Dallas Bar Association, Trial Skills Section; Dallas, TX, November 17, 2015
+- "What Civil Lawyers Need To Know About Criminal Law," Dallas Bar Association, Trial Skills Section, Dallas, Texas, November 17, 2015

 - "Sez who?
-SEC Targeting Attorneys Who Allegedly Obstruct Enforcement Investigations," American Bar Association, Ninth Annual Institute on Securities, New Orleans, LA, November 14, 2014
+SEC Targeting Attorneys Who Allegedly Obstruct Enforcement Investigations," American Bar Association, Ninth Annual Institute on Securities, New Orleans, Louisiana, November 14, 2014

-- "Recent Trends in Healthcare Enforcement Cases," University of Texas School of Law Government Enforcement Institute, Dallas, TX May 21, 2014
+- "Recent Trends in Healthcare Enforcement Cases," University of Texas School of Law Government Enforcement Institute, Dallas, Texas, May 21, 2014

 - "Work Site Enforcement/I-9E-Verify for Experts," ILW Webinar, March 13, 2014